monerodocs/md/docs/cryptography/asymmetric/private-key.md

+---
+title: Private Keys in Monero | Monero Documentation
+---
-# Private keys in Monero
+# Private Keys in Monero

 !!! note
     Author is nowhere close to being a cryptographer.
 Be sceptical on accuracy.